pasqal-io/maximum-independent-set/README.md

 # Maximum independent set

-The **Maximum Independent Set (MIS)** library provides a flexible, powerful, and user-friendly Python interface for solving Maximum Independent Set and Weighted Maximum Independent Set problems.
-It is designed for **scientists and engineers** working on optimization problems—**no quantum computing knowledge required**.
+The **Maximum Independent Set (MIS)** library provides a flexible, powerful, and user-friendly Python interface for solving Maximum Independent Set and Weighted Maximum Independent Set problems using Quantum technologies.
+It is designed for **scientists and engineers** working on optimization problems—**no quantum computing knowledge required** and **no quantum computer needed** for testing.

 This library lets users treat the solver as a **black box**: feed in a graph, get back an optimal (or near-optimal) independent set.
 For more advanced users, it offers tools to **fine-tune algorithmic strategies**, leverage **quantum hardware** via the Pasqal cloud, or even **experiment with custom quantum sequences** and processing pipelines.